gabrielication/RIOT/examples/mbedtls/README.md

     ./../../dist/tools/tapsetup/tapsetup --create 1

-Compile and execute (for native):
+Compile for native:

-    make clean all term WERROR=0
+    make clean all WERROR=0

 Compile and flash for nrf: